 The respondent and his wife started their journey together with a group of four other people.
 Among them one child of about 5 years.
 The 31 years old respondent and all the other members of the group that tried the game together were from the same area in Afghanistan (Maidan Wardak).

-The group left on May 19th from Velika Kladusa to the area of Bosansak Bojna, Bosnia.
-When they crossed the border between BiH and Croatia at night, they were detected by Croatian police officers from some distance.
+The group left on May 19th from Velika Kladuša to the area of Bosanska Bojna, Bosnia.
+When they crossed the border between BiH and Croatia at night, they were detected by what the respondent reports as Croatian police officers from some distance.
 The group could not remember the exact number of police officers involved but the respondent remembers that he heard at least two police cars.
 According to the car noises and the contours, he describes them as one patrol car and one van (“deportation car”).

-After this first encounter with Croatian police officers, the group continued to walk for 4 days.
-Close to street 31 (see image), right between Slatina Pokupska and the river Kupa that separates Sisak-Moslavina County from Zagreb County the respondent’s wife fell to the ground and injured one of her legs.
+After this first encounter with those police officers, the group continued to walk for four days.
+Close to a street the respondent’s wife fell to the ground and injured one of her legs.

 According to the respondent, the wife is suffering from an illness affecting her head, including the balance center, and has stomach problems, both certificated by doctors.

-Resting and trying to recover from the fall at the edge of street 31, the group was detected by a police car coming along the road around 2 pm.
+Resting and trying to recover from the fall at the edge of the street, the group was detected by a police car coming along the road around 2 pm.
 The respondent went to the police officers asking for medical help for his wife, showing them the medical documentation, they were carrying.
-The respondent claims that he explicitly expressed the group’s willingness to be transferred to Zagreb to ask for asylum, to the Croatian border officers.
+The respondent claims that he explicitly expressed the group’s willingness to be transferred to Zagreb to ask for asylum.

-“When police cached us, we told them please give us asylum in here.
-But they said ‘there is no asylum in here, go back.”
+“When police caught us, we told them please give us asylum in here.
+But they said ‘there is no asylum in here, go back.’ “

-The car of the police at the detection point was described as being the same or at least very similar to the one they encountered during their first police contact at the Bosnian-Croatian border (Citroen C-Elysee).
-The police officers in the patrol car called a white police van (prisoner transporter) without windows and ordered the group to step in.
+The car of the officers at the detection point was described as being the same or at least very similar to the one they encountered during their first police contact (Citroen C-Elysee).
+The officers in the patrol car called a white police van (prisoner transporter) without windows and ordered the group to step in.
 During the ride to the border, the group was exposed to high temperatures in the vehicle and reckless driving.

-“At the place where they deported us, there was a lot of policemen, I could not count all but some wear black uniforms and masks and others were like on the street”
+“At the place where they deported us, there was a lot of policemen, I could not count all but some wore black uniforms and masks and others were like on the street”

 When the group members stepped out one by one of the van they were insulted and humiliated by the police officers.